Discover more from TeenDramaWhore

 The O.C.

 “The O.C.” originally ran on FOX from August 5, 2003, to February 22, 2007.
 The first seven episodes also aired on FX to lure in more fans.
 The series later aired in syndication on SOAPnet.
+It was on Pop TV for a time, too.

 There are individual season sets on DVD, as well as a complete series set available for purchase.
 Interestingly, season 4 came out on DVD in May 2007 and then the complete series followed just a few months later in November.
 Despite the offerings coming out so close together, I have no doubt many fans bought both and screamed, “TAKE MY MONEY!!!”